 In Japan, a number of major public funds have not invested in real estate—until now, says Shuji Tomikawa, president of Mitsui Fudosan Investment Advisors.
 Three public funds with more than $4 trillion in assets will begin allocating 1 to 5 percent of their resources in real estate very soon.
 Their entry into the market could put even more pressure on prices in Europe.

 What surprises Tomikawa most about the market in the United Kingdom and European Union is the liquidity.
-In Japan, institutional investors may expect to hold onto a property forever, whereas in Europe often property managers force fund managers to sell after 70 or 80 years.
+In Japan, institutional investors may expect to hold onto a property forever, whereas in Europe often property managers force fund managers to sell after the initial holding period.
 “That liquidity is a very attractive characteristic compared to Japan or China,” he said.